AMReX-Astro/Castro/docs_new/source/faq.rst

    space.
 Note that since a multifab exists only on a single level, the integer indices here refer to the global index space on that level.

-#. *What if I want to see all the data in a ?*
+#. *What if I want to see all the data in a FArrayBox?*

    You can simply output a FAB to std::cout.
-Imagine that you are in an  loop, with a  mf:
+Imagine that you are in an MFIter loop, with a MultiFab mf:

    ::